debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 This is similar to **'[submodule "TextFileLogger"]'** section in .git/config file .

 **So why the duplication ?**
-Its because our local config is local .
+Its because our local config(.git/config) resides on our local machine .

+And other contributors to *Customer* repo does not have any clue that which submodule has been added .
-Other contributors won’t see it , so they need a mechanism to get the definitions of all submodules they need to set up in their own repos.
+So , they need some information about , which submodules they have to setup in their own repo(after cloning Customer repo on their system).

-This is what .gitmodules is for; it will be read later by the **git submodule init** command, as we’ll see in a moment.
+This is what .gitmodules is for.

+We will see verry soon that how other contributors will use this *.gitsubmodules* file , to setup sobmodules in their repo.